ghoomfrog/silili/README.md

 ## To Be

 Saja Lili has no verbs.
-Everything is a noun phrase!
+Everything is a noun phrase.
 So if you wanna say that the food is good, you just say "good food", or *iti jasa*.

 Verbs also have no tense or aspect.